• Home

 This past November, the one who completed the Finish It activity (mentioned at top) turned five years old.
 She was able to say, as it does on the last page, “Slow and steady, now I am ready!”
 Now, I just pull it out for our youngest.
 He still has two more years.
 Slow and steady!

-Homeschooling since 2000, Tricia faces a daily dose of chaos with five children.
-She has seen the fruits of home education with three grads so far!
-With their You ARE an artist art curriculum she, "Nana" and her family are passionate about growing a love of art.
-She also shares helpful homeschool habits at Hodgepodge and is author of the book, Help!
+Homeschooling since 2000, Tricia has seen the fruits of home education with four homeschool grads so far!
+She shares the art and heart of homeschooling at Your Best Homeschool and is author of the book, Help!
 I’m Homeschooling!
-She and her husband, Steve, are owners of The Curriculum Choice.
+She and her husband, Steve, are owners of The Curriculum Choice and sister sites, You ARE an ARTiST, Homeschool Nature Study.

 Filed Under: Hands On, Mom Helps, Phonics, Preschool Tagged With: written by Tricia